SVRAGHAVVENDRA/RISCV_SIMMULATOR/CO_Phase-2/README.md

 #### How to run?
 * download the zip file
 * check the paths of files in Main.java
-* Debug to get the output
+* run to get the output

 #### Output
 * updated registers of two cores